Skip to content

 Book a consultation.
 Your clinician will assess your suitability and walk you through the options that are appropriate for your situation.

-What is a prescription cannabis consultation?
+What is a chronic and complex care consultation?

 Who is this suitable for?